 According to the World Health Organization (WHO), healthcare-associated infections are the “

 The annual financial losses attributed to healthcare-associated infections in the United States are estimated to be in the region of $6.5 billion.

 The Centers for Disease Control and Prevention (CDC) say that much progress has been made in tackling healthcare-associated infections, but there is still a lot of work to do.
-They estimate that at any given time in the U.S., around 1 in 25 hospital patients has at least one infection associated with healthcare.
+They estimate that at any given time in the U.S.,

 The researchers behind the new study suggest that their findings highlight an area that may be overlooked in measures to prevent and control healthcare-associated infections.

 They note that: “Efforts to improve disinfection in the hospital environment usually focus on surfaces that are frequently touched by the hands of healthcare workers or patients.”

 Even though floors are heavily contaminated, because they are not classed as a frequently touched surface, they do not receive as much attention as high-touch objects, they add.

 For their study, the researchers investigated five hospitals in the Cleveland area.
 Altogether, they cultured and examined samples from 318 floor sites from 159 patient rooms (two sites per room), including C. difficile infection (CDI) isolation rooms and non-CDI rooms.

 They also took samples from the bare and gloved hands of healthcare staff, as well as from other high-touch surfaces including call buttons, medical devices, linen, medical supplies, and clothing.

 The results showed that floors in patient rooms were often contaminated with MRSA, vancomycin-resistant enterococci, and C. difficile, with C. difficile being “the most frequently recovered pathogen in both CDI isolation rooms and non-CDI rooms.”